The-Hacker894/sunsetframework/README.md

 # sunsetframework
 Sunset Discord Bot framework is a small NodeJS application that you can download and build off of for your own personal use **as long as you give me credit** ;)

+**There is a security vulnerability in this framework.
+After downloading please use the command `npm install hoek` to update the package.
+The version that was used to make this is flawed**

 ## Prerequisites
 - Make sure you have [NodeJS](http://nodejs.org/) installed